-The CRR was initially reduced from 5 percent to 4.5 percent (daily-basis) and from 5.5 percent to 5 percent (bi-weekly basis), with a further reduction to 3.5 percent and 4 percent, respectively, from April 15th.
-The Bangladesh Bank (BB) has also raised the advance-deposit ratio (ADR) and investment-deposit ratio (IDR) by 2 percent to facilitate credit to the private sector and improve liquidity in the banking system.
-The Export Development Fund was raised to \$5 billion, with the interest rate now fixed at 2 percent.
-BB has created several refinancing schemes in line with the government stimulus packages, including a Tk 50 billion Pre-shipment Refinancing scheme to support exporters, and a Tk 50 billion Special Incentive Refinancing Scheme for the agriculture sector.
-In addition, BB has also taken measures to delay non-performing loan classification, waive credit card fees and interests, extend tenures of trade instruments, and ensure access to financial services.
-Foreign exchange rules were eased by Bangladesh Bank to provide foreign currency to the Bangladeshi nationals who are visiting abroad and facing problem in returning home due to travel disruptions.
+- The repo rate was lowered from 6 percent to 5.75 percent effective March 24th and was further reduced to 5.25 percent effective April 12th. - The CRR was initially reduced from 5 percent to 4.5 percent (daily-basis) and from 5.5 percent to 5 percent (bi-weekly basis), with a further reduction to 3.5 percent and 4 percent, respectively, from April 15th. - The Bangladesh Bank (BB) has also raised the advance-deposit ratio (ADR) and investmentdeposit ratio (IDR) by 2 percent to facilitate credit to the private sector and improve liquidity in the banking system.

+- The Export Development Fund was raised to \$5 billion, with the interest rate now fixed at 2 percent. - BB has created several refinancing schemes in line with the government stimulus packages, including a Tk 50 billion Pre-shipment Refinancing scheme to support exporters, and a Tk 50 billion Special Incentive Refinancing Scheme for the agriculture sector. - In addition, BB has also taken measures to delay non-performing loan classification, waive credit card fees and interests, extend tenures of trade instruments, and ensure access to financial services. - Foreign exchange rules were eased by Bangladesh Bank to provide foreign currency to the Bangladeshi nationals who are visiting abroad and facing problem in returning home due to travel disruptions.
 It also resumed sales of the US dollar to offset extra pressure on the market caused by lower remittance inflows following the COVID-19 outbreak.